SigmaEnterprise/SigmaEnterprise.github.io/_posts/2025-07-28-Web2-Web3-Web5-Domains.md

+---
-# **Web2, Web3 & Web5 Domains Explained: How to Build a Future-Proof Digital Identity**
+title: Web2, Web3 & Web5 Domains Explained
+date: 2025-07-28 3:33:21 -0400
+categories: [TLDs, Naming]
+tags: [future-proof-identity]

-The Internet is changing fast, and so is the way we own and manage domain names.
+description: The Internet is changing fast, and so is the way we own and manage domain names.
 Traditional Web2 domains like `.com` and `.org` are still essential, but **Web3 and Web5 domains** are redefining what it means to have a truly secure, censorship-resistant digital presence.
+---

-In this article, we’ll break down **Web2 vs Web3 vs Web5 domains**, how they differ, and how you can start building your brand identity across all three layers today.
+**Web2 vs Web3 vs Web5 domains**, how they differ, and how you can start building your brand identity across all three layers today.

 ---